ktekinay/Kaju/README.md

 ## Step By Step

 * Copy the Kaju Classes folder into your project.
 * Add to your App instance the property `UpdateInitiater As Kaju.UpdateInitiater`.
+In the `App.Close` event, insert `App.UpdateInitiater = Nil`.
 You do not need to do anything more with this property.
 * Run the Kaju Admin app through the included project and save a new document with an appropriate name, something like "MyApp v.1.kaju".
 You don't have to add any updates at this time.
 * Copy the RSA public key with the appropriate button.
 A key pair is generated every time a new document is created and it is this key that will ensure that your app is getting legitimate, uncorrupted update information. **Do not lose this file after releasing your app!** If you do, users of older versions will no longer be able to update.
 * In an appropriate place within your project, add code that looks something like this: